St. Luke’s, East Hampton

 PROJECT DETAILS

 The parish is also connected to the Plain Sight Project, a collaboration between the East Hampton Star newspaper, Sylvester Manor Educational Farm on Shelter Island, and various local historians and historical societies in the area.
-Starting with the East End of Long Island in the mid-17th century, the Plain Sight Project works to restore the stories of enslaved persons to their essential place in American history.
+The Plain Sight Project works to restore the stories of enslaved persons in the East End of Long Island from the mid-17th century onward to their essential place in American history.
 Links to their website, and to a collaboration they did with Sag Harbor Cinema called Forgetting to Remember, are available on the Resources tab above.